Domestic Violence

 Overall, whether or not domestic violence charges can be dropped in Washington State depends on the specific circumstances of the case and the discretion of the prosecutor handling the case.

-Get Help from Our Seattle Domestic Violence Defense Team
+Contact Our Seattle Domestic Violence Defense Team for Help

 If you have been accused of domestic violence, it is essential to seek legal help.